 This posting should serve as a reference guide for process servers or lawyers who need to prove service by email.

-(1) Request permission to serve by email
+(1b) In other states, request permission to serve by email

 Request permission from the judge to serve court documents sent by RPost Registered Email™ service.
 Report to the judge that you will use the RPost Registered Email™ service as this method will produce a Registered Receipt™ email record that could be filed in paper form as supporting evidence of proof of successful service, with an electronic copy maintained that will provide the court with, on demand, an authenticated electronic record of (a) proof of receipt with proof of time received for email defined by the Uniform Electronic Transactions Act Section 15, (b) proof of the precise content received, to include message body text and attached court documents, and (c) the underlying transaction metadata and internet forensics that support the record of successful electronic transmission.

 (2) Supporting exhibits

 (A) Proof of delivery, regardless of opening and reading.